jaosber/jaosber.github.io/README.md

 ## Deploy

-Push to `main` — GitHub Actions builds and deploys automatically.
+Push to `main` — GitHub Actions builds and deploys automatically